jessicascarborough/432-2021/project1/01_project1_proposal.md

 -   We will evaluate each of the 10 main sections of the proposal.
 You will receive one point for each section that is successfully completed.
-    -   The TAs will evaluate the proposals, using a rubric we will make available soon.
+    -   Details on the process we’ll use for this evaluation will be available soon.
 -   If you receive a grade lower than 10, we will specify the problematic sections and then you will have to redo the work